archmageirvine/joeis/README.md

 ![done-plot](doc/oeis-done.png)

 A similar plot with one pixel for each sequence.
-Green indicates an implemented sequence, red a dead sequence (where an implementation is not needed).
+Green indicates an implemented sequence.
 Black indicates to be done, feel free to help.

 ![implemented-plot](doc/oeis-implemented.png)